Quickstart: Giving Agents a Development Environment

 In addition to just using the Runloop API to manually upload and run code, you can also use Runloop Tools to give full access to the Devbox to an agent.

-For example, let’s make a simple coding agent that can generate any Python code and again ask it to generate a maze!
+For example, let’s make a simple coding agent that can generate Python code and ask it to write a command-line script that prints command-line arguments as ascii words!

 Create a Devbox for the agent to use